201st Battalion (Toronto Light Infantry), CEF

-The 201st (Toronto Light Infantry) Battalion, CEF was a unit in the Canadian Expeditionary Force during the First World War.
-Based in Toronto, Ontario, the unit began recruiting during the winter of 1915/16 in that city.
-The battalion was disbanded while still in Canada, and its men were transferred to the 170th (Mississauga Horse) Battalion, CEF and 198th (Canadian Buffs) Battalion, CEF in September 1916.
-The 201st (Toronto Light Infantry) Battalion, CEF had one Officer Commanding: Lieut-Col. E. W. Hagarty.
+The 201st (Toronto Light Infantry) Battalion, CEF was a unit in the Canadian Expeditionary Force during World War I. Based in Toronto, Ontario, the unit began recruiting during the winter of 1915/16 in that city.
+The battalion was disbanded while still in Canada, and its men were transferred to the 170th (Mississauga Horse) Battalion, CEF, and 198th (Canadian Buffs) Battalion, CEF in September 1916.
+The 201st (Toronto Light Infantry) Battalion, CEF had one officer commanding: Lieutenant Colonel E. W. Hagarty.

+Publication

 From The T.L.I.
 Gazette, the memorial publication of the 201st Battalion CEF (date of publication unknown):

-"The 201st Battalion was almost 550 strong at the time of its dismemberment and it is calculated that about 500 went overseas.
+"The 201st Battalion had nearly 550 members at the time of its dismemberment, and it is estimated that around 500 of them went overseas.
 Most of these reached France and the firing line, and about the first to have the experience of front line work were a draft of 48 who went to the 75th Bn. in December 1916, and a similar draft who went to the 58th Bn. about the same date.
 Altogether there were nine infantry units that received members of the old battalion.
 These were the 3rd, 19th, 20th, 58th, 72nd, 75th, 102nd and 116th Battalions, and the 2nd C.M.R.
-Others served with Artillery, heavy and field and when the Machine Gun battalions were formed in the spring of '18, some of the boys found their way into them.
-Others managed to "wangle" the much coveted transfer into the Royal Flying Corps.
+Others served with artillery, heavy and field and when the Machine Gun battalions were formed in the spring of '18, some of the boys found their way into them.
+Others managed to 'wangle' the much coveted transfer into the Royal Flying Corps.
 Two attained captaincies in the R.F.C., Tracey, our former bandmaster, and W.A.
 Leslie, Annis, H.T.
 Leslie, J.H.
 White, Jones, Heakes, Crawford, Leary, Pinnock, Curtis, Henderson, Ferguson, and Harvey were all Flight-Lieutenants and Miles and J.G.
 Johnston were cadets.
 Lieuts.
 Annis, Curtis and Pinnock were killed.

 Of the infantry units the 72nd proved the most unlucky for our boys; only three went to it and of these, A.J.
 McFarquhar is the sole survivor, the other two, H. Bain and H. Davey being killed.
 And the 2nd C.M.R. bunch were the most fortunate, all of them returning safe if not sound.
 Altogether the battalion suffered a loss of 74 killed in action or died of wounds or sickness, and to commemorate these lads who thus gave their lives for their country is the main purpose of this publication."

 There follows a list of the fallen (notes on how they died, where known, are excerpted from the publication):

 W.F.
 Annis, went to the 58th battalion in October 1916 and after being wounded was sent to Canada to join the Royal Flying Corps and was killed there in practice.

 D. Abbot, joined the 75th December 1916 and was killed at Vimy.